Finance: 10 things you need to know before the opening bell (SPY, SPX, QQQ, DIA, SNAP)

 The S&P 500 is making a new rule that bars Snap from joining.
 The benchmark stock index will no longer allow companies with multiple classes of shares to join, meaning Snap is disqualified because it offered stock with no voting rights, Reuters says.

 Bitcoin's big day is here.
-The cryptocurrency will likely split in two on Tuesday to settle a long running dispute between core developers and miners.
+The cryptocurrency will most likely split in two on Tuesday to settle a long-running dispute between core developers and miners.
 Bitcoin trades down about 3.4% at $2,790 a coin ahead of the announcement, which should come no later than 8:20 a.m.
 ET.

 Reddit is valued at nearly $2 billion.
 The online message board raised $200 million at a valuation of $1.8 billion, Recode reports.

 Chinese manufacturing is picking up.
-The Ciaxin-IHS Markit Purchasing Manger's Index jumped to 51.1 in July, making for the highest reading in four months.
+The Caixin-IHS Markit Purchasing Managers' Index jumped to 51.1 in July, making for the highest reading in four months.

 Australia's central bank holds.
-The Reserve Bank of Australia held its benchmark interest rate at 1.50% and said the stronger Australian dollar is becoming problematic.
+The Reserve Bank of Australia held its benchmark interest rate at 1.50% and said the stronger Australian dollar was becoming problematic.

 US economic data is heavy.
 Personal income, personal spending, and core PCE will all be released at 8:30 a.m.
 ET before ISM manufacturing and construction spending cross the wires at 10 a.m.
 ET.
 US auto sales will be announced throughout the day.
 The US 10-year yield is down 1 basis point at 2.29%.